 However, studies focusing on the foraging behaviour of juveniles remain scarce because of the difficulty to obtain individual tracking data for long periods, especially for long-lived pelagic seabirds with deferred maturity.
 Moreover, existing studies comparing flight capacities and foraging behaviour between juveniles and adults in such species only collected data during the first few months that juveniles spent at sea.
 Since juveniles may spend several years at sea before returning to a colony to breed, our understanding of the ontogeny of flight capacities and foraging behaviour remains fragmentary.

-The Amsterdam albatross Diomedea amsterdamensis is a large and long-lived pelagic seabird with an extended immaturity stage (~ 9 years, (Rivalan et al. 2010)).
+The Amsterdam albatross Diomedea amsterdamensis is a large and long-lived pelagic seabird with an extended immaturity stage (~ 9 years, Rivalan et al. 2010).
 Similarly to a closely related species, the wandering albatross D. exulans, their foraging strategy relies on very low flight costs as a result of their dynamic soaring flight, whereby individuals optimize the orientation of their movement with wind direction to maximize the daily distance covered (Pennycuick 1982).
 During initial post-fledging movements juveniles wander alone over very long distances from their colony.
 At sea distribution during every stage of the life-cycle of Amsterdam albatross was studied by Thiebot et al. (2014) and de Grissac et al. (2016) who compared flight trajectories (i.e. departure direction or orientation toward specific areas) of juveniles and adults.
 Both studies concluded on slight differences among stages in distribution due to the extensive area they used.
 However, foraging behaviour is known to be constrained by intrinsic factors such as sex, age, reproductive status and body size across a wide range of taxa and hence play a key role in shaping activity (King 1974; Alerstam and Lindström 1990; Wearmouth and Sims 2008).
 To understand the changes in foraging proficiency according to experience (life-history stages), longitudinal studies of individuals spanning critical periods of their lives are thus required.
 Advances in animal-borne instrumentation enable key component of foraging behaviour such as foraging effort and activity to be recorded over long periods.

 In this study, we benefited from a unique dataset of different life stages (juveniles, immatures and adults) and a remarkable duration (up to 28 months for juveniles) to characterise and compare the changes in behaviour at sea when birds leave the colony (for several months: immatures and adults, or years: juveniles before returning to land).
 We analyse the foraging behaviour, through activity patterns, of naïve juveniles (first years of independence at sea), immatures (individuals that never bred, age 2-10 years) and adults (individuals that bred at least once, age 8-28 years) of Amsterdam albatross (Table 1).
 By using miniaturized activity loggers (Global Location Sensing; GLS) to infer foraging behaviour (activity) throughout the successive life stages we addressed the following questions: i) do individuals belonging to different life-stages behave differently? ii) are there detectable progressive changes in activity patterns?
 It is noteworthy that the loggers used do not yet allow to have longitudinal data (maximum 2-3 years of recorded data) and to cover the entire period until an individual is recruited into the population as a breeding adult, i.e. at least 8 years.